-Kolkata’s newest Bengali restaurant serves you a great deal of food items to binge on, and make your day, a fantastic one.
-Kopai is easy to locate as it is situated, just opposite to the Sarat Bose Post Office in Southern Avenue.
+Kolkata’s newest Bengali restaurant serves you a lot of food items to binge on, and make your day, a fantastic one.
+Kopai Restaurant is easy to locate as it is situated, just opposite to the Sarat Bose Post Office in Southern Avenue.
 The interiors are done beautifully with quotes of eminent personalities and splendid lighting.

 Our beverage arrived as an interesting mashup of aromatic lime and curd.
-Doi Gondhoraj lebur sharbat is just so refreshing.
-I loved every sip of it with a bite of mochar kebab.
+Doi Gondhoraj Lebur Sharbat is just so refreshing.
+I loved every sip of it with a bite of Mochar Shammi Kebab.
 Would love to recommend it to everyone.

 Steamed rice was welcomed with Chaapor Ghonto and Pathar Bangla.
 Chaapor Ghonto is a mixture of vegetables which elevates itself into a different level by adding lentil patties.
 What’s the reason in keeping this name ‘Chapor’?
 The lentil patties added in this dish are generally irregular in shape and pressed with hand while frying in a shallow manner.
 These lentil patties are patted and pressed with fingers while making the dish, so the name Chapor Ghonto is kept.
 A wide variety of vegetables, like pumpkin, gourd, aubergine, potato, pointed gourd, taro roots can be added in this dish.
 The lentil used in this dish is split yellow peas and Matar dal.
 To bring the signature taste of Bengali cuisine, mustard oil and grated coconut MUST be on the list.

 To end with.